-The scenery of Waterford’s ‘copper coast’ is a treat in store on a visit to the South-East – and the savvy traveller will also bear in mind the possibility of a visit to talented chef Eugene Long’s restaurant, The Copper Hen.
+The scenery of Waterford’s ‘copper coast’ is a treat in store for visitors to the South-East – and the savvy traveller will also plan to fit in a visit to The Copper Hen, run by talented chef Eugene Long and his wife Sinead Frisby.

-A short move – from Tramore – to this lovely space above Mother McHugh’s pub has put the small village of Fenor firmly on the map.
-Following two previous incarnations as restaurants, and then a complete change of use to what must have been a terrific apartment, it has now been transformed again.
+A short move – from Tramore – to this lovely space above Mother McHugh’s pub has put the small village of Fenor firmly on the food lovers' map.

 The lunch menu is quite short but appealing, offering a selection of starters, open sandwiches and panini - an enjoyable example is a flaky pastry tart of Ardsallagh goat’s cheese, roast tomatoes and basil, which is available as starter or main course.